Other research projects

 Stress factors and resilience of mental health staff

-This new research is being undertaken by one of my students, under my supervision.
-The idea for the project was proposed by the promising student, Lucy Harvey.
-In this work, we are working with 5 mental health NHS trusts (Dorset Healthcare, Surrey and Borders Partnership, Kent and Medway, Solent NHS, and Southern Health) to examine stress among mental health staff, specifically to investigate whether self-compassion acts as a moderator within the relationship between stress and its negative effects.
+This new research was undertaken by one of my students (Lucy Harvey), under my supervision.
+In this work, we worked with 5 mental health NHS trusts (Dorset Healthcare, Surrey and Borders Partnership, Kent and Medway, Solent NHS, and Southern Health) to examine stress among mental health staff, specifically to investigate whether self-compassion acts as a moderator within the relationship between stress and its negative effects.
 The work is now complete and we are looking at reporting this through publication.

 Mental health and nature

 Evidence is growing that open spaces, green environments, and coastal locations can provide valuable resources for mental health.
 We should avoid thinking that all mental health means mental illness.
 We all have 'mental health' and we can do a great deal to protect that.
 Healthy eating, exercise and good sleep can contribute to that.
 In some cases, therapeutic interventions are being designed to help kick-start better mental health.
 There are growing cases of health professionals being able to prescribe and signpost to such facilitates.
 Anecdotally, we hear good things about the benefit of mental health and nature, but we need more evidence to support that.
 I am working with local partners to develop programmes, support existing ones, and evaluate the benefits.
 We are very fortunate to live and work in the beautiful county of Dorset, with it's charming rural locations and coastline.
 Using my roles at Bournemouth University, Dorset Mind and Dorset HealthCare, I am working with some great local partners, including Dorset Wildlife Trust, Natural Choices and Bournemouth Parks Foundation.
 I will update with progress here soon.

 Check the sleep research page for more information on the work that I undertook a few years ago.